 Of course, anyone who ever heard Tommy share his experience as a father of sons with ADHD knows the story is all at once powerful, intimate, honest, humble, and most importantly, hopeful!

 You Will Be Okay, Your Child Will Be Okay

 Most men do not have the courage and humility to share such intimate details, and specifically, intimate details of lessons learned the hardest way—but Tommy had that fortitude and the gift to impart them in a manner that gave the listener hope and courage that it will be okay.
 You will be okay, your child will be okay; you can make mistakes, your child can make mistakes.
 In fact, your child may need to make some mistakes… and while you don’t need to make mistakes, you and your child can overcome your mistakes.

 As successful as he was in his first and second careers as a naval officer and business executive, I would say Tommy was most successful in his third career as an educator.
 Who knows how many lives he touched through his role as a speaker, author, and “Dad-vocate” for fathers of children with ADHD.
-But even if it was only one (me), he had an impact.
 He’s made the world a better place—he’s made me a better father and husband.
 He taught me to parent with more patience and compassion, and he taught me how to better understand and relate to my sons.
 He gave me the ultimate gift of hope.

 Last fall, Jeremy and I had the ultimate pleasure of hosting the Dendys as keynote speakers for a conference in Kansas City.
 Again I used the opportunity to “stalk” Tommy and absorb more of his knowledge.